MiltonKlun/TickSnap/README.md

             *   `G`: Direccion (Address)
             *   `H`: Importe (Amount)
             *   `I`: Cant.
 Cuotas (Installments Qty)
 *   TrueType Font files (e.g., `arial.ttf`, `arialbd.ttf`) for ticket generation.
-If not using system fonts, these need to be packaged with the Lambda.
+If not using system fonts, these need to be downloaded and packaged with the Lambda.

 ### Configuration